After Your Hearing

 You can update your application right up until you get a decision.

-• You will be told in writing and learn the next steps to become a permanent resident (such as a medical exam and background checks).
+You will be told in writing if your application is approved or refused.
+If you are approved, information will be included in the decision about your next steps to become a permanent resident (such as a medical exam and background checks).